picker0220/Graduation-project/README.md

 # Graduation-project
-A record of a Xidianer's graduation_project from Jan.
+A record of a Xidianer's graduation-project from Jan.